artemklevtsov/RGA/README.md

     - created - date of segment creation;
     - updated - date of the last change of segment;

-For functions such as `get_webproperties`, `get_profiles` и `get_goals` can specify the additional arguments such as ID аккаунта (`account.id`), resource (`webproperty.id`) or submission (`profile.id`), for which is required to obtain the information (view the help pages for the corresponding functions).
+For the functions such as `get_webproperties`, `get_profiles` and `get_goals`, can be specified the additional arguments such as ID аккаунта (`account.id`), resource (`webproperty.id`) or submission (`profile.id`), for which is required to obtain the information (view the help pages for the corresponding functions).
 Example of obtaining the information on all submissions is available to the user:

 ```R
 get_profiles(token = token)